 It is interesting to note that 432 Hz was the standard pitch of many

-that the standard pitch was increased.
+that the standard pitch was increased to 440Hz.
 This was done in order to be

 able to play for bigger audiences.
-Bigger aduiences (more bodies)
+Bigger audiences (more physical bodies)

 absorb more of the lower frequencies, so the higher pitch was more

 that of the platonic year!
-Similarly many old organs are tuned in an
+Similarly many old organs are tuned to an

-Peter’s Capella Giulia, S. Maria Maggiore in Rome) In the above
+Peter’s Cappella Giulia, S. Maria Maggiore in Rome have organs tuned

 temperament.
-For those interested in varous temparements like Just
+For those interested in various temperaments like Just

-years of research i have found a system of tuning in which all falls
+years of research I have found a system of tuning that allows everything to fall

-I will share a little bit abou this system of tuning, just enough to
+I will share a little bit about this system of tuning, just enough to

 get any serious student started.
-Below is a picture of the planetory
+Below is a picture of the planetary

-situation on the custom made drone instrument (concertina) that is
+situation laid out on the custom made drone instrument (concertina) that is

 pictured in the heading of this article.

-The key, the solution of the riddle can in part be found by comparing
+The key or the solution of the riddle can, in part, be found by comparing

 the western DO - RE - MI with the Hindu SA - RI - GA.
 Careful study